tuhulab/AD-time-space/README.md

-# AD in time and space assessed by mini-biopsy
+# Atopic dermatitis in time and space

 This [bookdown](https://github.com/rstudio/bookdown) documents the reproducible data analysis pipelines for Tu Hu's PhD project.